-Halloween Extravaganza: Atypical Halloween Films by bat
+Halloween Extravaganza: Atypical Halloween Films

 It’s October!
 It’s Fall!
 It’s the best season of the year!

 Each year about this time, there’s always the general consensus list post of “Halloween” films – among them Halloween, Friday the 13th, the Universal Monsters movies, Hocus Pocus, The Nightmare Before Christmas, Halloweentown (and its three sequels, though that fourth film is purely awful) – and there are the staples that several generations have grown up on, i.e. It’s the Great Pumpkin, Charlie Brown!, which is the one film that still airs on a major network every year (or twice in the same month, some years.)

 I don’t want to write one of those lists.

 So, instead, I decided to pick some of my favorite spooky and/or horror-themed films that always seem to put me in the mood for Fall and its haunted delights.
 Join me and check this list of atypical not-exactly-Halloween films you should check out for the Fall season!
 Spookiness, ahoy!

 “When did truth and knowledge become a horror?”

 A too-brilliant-for-his-own-good medical student convinces his classmates to die, attempt to explore death, and be brought back to life.
 What’s more monstrous then that!
 [Wing: It is such a wild premise, and great.]

 No, really, that is the premise.
 Nelson Wright (a 20-something Kiefer Sutherland, post-Young Guns and still super hot; yes, I am biased) really does want to die under ‘controlled’ circumstances to see what’s out there in the afterlife.
 Kevin Bacon, Julia Roberts, William Baldwin, and Oliver Platt round out the cast of classmates who join him in this not-thought-entirely-through experiment.

 It doesn’t go well for the participants.
 Not at all.
 They come back from death but not alone.